 Commands are also known as the imperative form.
 There is no difference if you give a command to a single person or to a goup of people - the form of the verb is the same.
 Put the verb in the infinitive form without "to" at the beginning of the sentence, you don't use a subject and end the sentence with an object.

 |Take an umbrella with you.|

 Negative form: to make commands negative, put "don't" or "do not" before the verb.

 |Don't shout at me.|

 |Don't open the window.|

 |Do not stay out too late.|

-If you want to use the polite form of a command, then add the word "please".
+Polite form: if you want to use the polite form, then add the word "please".

 |Please don't shout at me.|

 |Please tell me your phone number.|